 The assessment includes selected-response (multiple-choice) items and constructed-response items (which include short and extended constructed-response items as well as concept-mapping tasks).
 Some combination items may require more than one response.
 They include item clusters, predict-observe-explain (POE) item sets, hands-on performance tasks, and interactive computer tasks.
 The responses requested may be all selected response, all constructed response, or a mixture of both.
+Starting with the 2019 assessment, students engage with all selected-response and construct-ed-response items in a digital platform.
 (See chapter four for a fuller explanation of types of items, including examples.)